BrunoRochaDev/Distributed_Bingo/README.md

 ## Changes from first submission

-### All changes since the first delivery are listed and explained in the changes.pdf file or at the end of the report.pdf file along with the previous report.
+### All changes since the first delivery are listed and explained in the report/changes.pdf file or at the end of the report.pdf file along with the previous report.

 ## _Assigment 2_